 Highlights of Agricultural Revolutions

 Black Revolution: To increase petroleum production, the Government planned to accelerate the production of ethanol and to mix it up with petrol to produce biodiesel.
-Ethanol is a renewable source of energy a by-product of sugar production produced from molasses.
+Ethanol is a renewable source of energy and is a by-product of sugar production produced from molasses.
 The blending of ethanol with petrol has been practised in the USA and Brazil for over 70 years.
 The blending of ethanol with transport fuels would provide better returns to farmers, supplement scare resources of hydrocarbons and environment-friendly by reducing pollutants as it helps combustion.

 Pink Revolution: The boom of export and production of meat in India is the period of the Pink Revolution.
 It denotes the technological revolution in the poultry and meat processing sector.
-Know more about this revolution on the page linked here.
+Know more about this revolution on the page linked.

 Grey Revolution: Grey revolution is related to increased fertilizer production.
 It is basically associated with the mal effects of the green revolution of India focusing on what can happen if the new agricultural equipment turns things wrong.